 AMD Reports Fourth Quarter and Annual Results

-AMD's outlook statements are based on current expectations of its continuing operations.
-The following statements are forward looking, and actual results could differ materially depending on market conditions and the factors set forth under "Cautionary Statement" below.
+AMD's outlook statement is based on current expectations.
+The following statement is forward looking, and actual results could differ materially depending on market conditions and the factors set forth under "Cautionary Statement" below.

 Latest News Posts